-We are asking United Church communities of faith to take some time on a Sunday between January 26 and February 9 to mark a different kind of Valentine’s Day: Have a Heart Day.
+We are asking United Church communities of faith to take some time by February 14 to mark a different kind of Valentine’s Day: Have a Heart Day.

 Have a Heart Day is a project of the First Nations Child and Family Caring Society.
 Led by Dr. Cindy Blackstock, the Caring Society educates about and advocates for the rights of Indigenous kids across Canada.
 It works directly with Indigenous kids and communities to do this.

 Because Have a Heart Day is about kids, we really want to involve kids in this activity.
 We hope non-Indigenous kids can learn about the different experiences of kids in Canada and take action out of a sense of compassion.
 We also hope Indigenous kids can speak from their hearts about what they want and need.